 FIDELITY NATIONAL INFORMATION SERVICES, INC. (NYSE: FIS) SHAREHOLDER CLASS ACTION ALERT: Bernstein Liebhard LLP Announces that a Securities Class Action Lawsuit Has Been Filed Against Fidelity National Information Services, Inc. (NYSE: FIS)

-NEW YORK, March 7, 2023 /PRNewswire/ -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the common stock of Fidelity National Information Services, Inc. ("Fidelity National" or the "Company") FIS between February 9, 2021 and February 10, 2023, inclusive (the "Class Period").
+NEW YORK, March 08, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the common stock of Fidelity National Information Services, Inc. (“Fidelity National” or the “Company”) (NYSE: FIS) between February 9, 2021 and February 10, 2023, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the Middle District of Florida and alleges violations of the Securities Exchange Act of 1934.

 Fidelity National provides global e-commerce and payment technologies to financial institutions and businesses and, in recent years, has become the largest processing and payments company in the world.
 The Company is most known for its development of Financial Technology, or FinTech, and offers its solutions in three primary segments: Merchant Solutions; Banking Solutions; and Capital Market Solutions.
 The Merchant Solutions segment accounted for approximately 30% of the Company’s total revenue in 2021, and serves merchants by enabling them to accept, authorize, and settle electronic payment transactions.